Characters: Yu-Gi-Oh! Main Characters

-- Foreshadowing: At the beginning of the Bonz two parter, he has a nightmare about being in a dog costume (with Kaiba tormenting him).
-Now fast forward to the anime's version of the Dungeon Dice Monsters four partner, pictures here and here, Joey is forced to wear a dog costume.
+- Foreshadowing: In the anime, at the beginning of the Ghost Kozuka two parter, he has a nightmare about being in a dog costume (with Kaiba tormenting him).
+Now, fast forward to the anime's version of the Dungeon Dice Monsters arc (turned into filler) pictures here and here, Jonouchi is forced to wear a dog costume.
 Note that none of this dog costume stuff is in the manga - heck, in the manga's equivalent of the Dungeon Dice arc, Dark Yugi intervenes way before things escalated as he usually did during the earlier chapters and Jonouchi got to keep his pride.

 - Fusion Dance: With his Red-Eyes against Valon to become Lord of the Red.

-- Get a Hold of Yourself, Man!: To Yami in the Doma arc.
+- Get a Hold of Yourself Man: To Dark Yugi in the Doma Filler Arc.

 - Heroic BSOD: Goes through one after he became Marik's Brainwashed and Crazy servant, but an Armor-Piercing Slap from Mai and some encouragement from his sister managed to snap him back to normal.

-- Heroic RROD: His duel with Dark Marik during Battle City and successive duels in the anime's ((Filler Arc))s between Valon and Mai saw him go through this, as thanks to the effects of the Shadowgame in the former and Seal of Orichalcos in the latter he was put through physical agony when he received any damage.
-Ultimately because of this he lost respectively to Dark Marik and Mai.
+- Heroic RROD: His battle with Dark Marik during Battle City, and successive duels in the anime's ((Filler Arc))s between Valon and Mai saw him go through this, as thanks to the effects of the Shadow Game in the former and Seal of Orichalcos in the latter he was put through physical agony when he received any damage.
+Ultimately, because of this, he lost respectively to Dark Marik and Mai.

-- Hot-Blooded: Joey will charge into situations without a second's thought, especially if someone he cares about is threatened.
+- Hot-Blooded: Jounouchi will charge into situations without a second's thought, especially if someone he cares about is threatened.

 - The Lancer: Of the Best Friend variety.

-- Made of Iron: Joey survives a frankly ridiculous amount of punishment over the course of this series.
+- Made of Iron: Jonouchi survives a frankly ridiculous amount of punishment over the course of this series.
 One good example is taking a direct hit from an Egyptian God and still standing long enough to make the Big Bad of the arc nearly soil himself (and indeed, end up making him throw up afterwards).

 - May September Romance: Possibly, with Mai.
 The caring is there, but Word of God says they're not hooking up.

-- My Sister Is Off Limits: Type four, or maybe type five with Jonouchi and his sister, Shizuka.
-This mostly affects Jonouchi's best friend, Honda, who is nuts about Shizuka (even though Shizuka herself just sees herself as Honda's friend).
+- My Sister Is Off-Limits!: Type four, or maybe type five with Jonouchi and his sister, Shizuka.
+This mostly affects Jounouchi's best friend, Honda, who is nuts about Shizuka (even though Shizuka herself just sees herself as Honda's friend).
 That is anime-only though, and unlike the manga he's not much of a physical force to be reckoned with, so...

 - Noble Male, Roguish Male: The roguish to Honda's noble.

-- Offscreen Moment of Awesome: At the very end of the Battle City arc he and Yami challenge each other to a private match (the manga makes it more unclear whether it's actually happening or just a vision).
+- Offscreen Moment of Awesome: At the very end of the Battle City arc, he and Dark Yugu challenge each other to a private match (the manga makes it more unclear whether it's actually happening or just a vision).
 Word of God states that Jonouchi won.
-In the anime, he definitely won, hence why he has his Red Eyes Black Dragon again beginning in the Doma arc.
+In the anime, he definitely won, hence why he has his Red Eyes Black Dragon again beginning in the Doma filler arc.

 - Power Armor: Uses his "Aura Armor" against Valon in the anime's Doma filler.

 - Red Oni, Blue Oni: The red to Kaiba (one of two), Honda, and Mai's blue.